-11We do not distinguish between "mobile voting" and "Internet voting" more generally; mobile voting transmits information over the Internet, and is a subcategory of Internet voting.
+and is a subcategory of Internet voting.
 We avoid the term "mobile voting" henceforth.

-12Mitigation proposals (such as allowing voters to submit multiple votes but only counting the last one) may help, but only if the adversary can't monitor the voter until polls close (e.g., because the polls close soon, or because they live together).

-13Air-gapping means maintaining a device disconnected from the Internet and from any internet-connected device.
+- 12 Mitigation proposals (such as allowing voters to submit multiple votes but only counting the last one) may help, but only if the adversary can't monitor the voter until polls close (e.g., because the polls close soon, or because they live together). - 13 Air-gapping means maintaining a device disconnected from the Internet and from any internet-connected device. - 14 This may include systems that use paper somewhere: e.g., if votes are cast and stored electronically, but a nonvoter-verifiable copy of each electronic vote is printed out during the process.